Indonesian National Police

 The Indonesian National Police (Kepolisian Negara Republik Indonesia, abbreviated as POLRI) is the national law enforcement and police force of the Republic of Indonesia.
-Founded on 19 August 1945 and became an independent agency on 1 July 1946, it was formerly a part of the country's military since 1962.
-The police were formally separated from the armed forces on 1 April 1999 in a process which was formally completed on 1 July 1999.
+Founded on 19 August 1945 and became an independent agency on 1 July 1946, it was formerly a branch of the country's military after 1962.
+The police were formally separated from the armed forces on 1 April 1999, in a process which was formally completed on 1 July 1999.

+The total personnel that the Indonesian National Police possesses in 2020 is 440,000, and the number is increasing every year, it includes 34,000 Brimob personnel, with up-to 7,000 water and aviation police personnel.
+Polri is also assisted by an estimated 1,7 million members of Senkom Mitra Polri volunteers throughout the country which are civilians that assist the police.
+The headquarters of the Indonesian National Police is located in Kebayoran Baru, South Jakarta and the Indonesian National Police emergency number is 110 which serves all over Indonesia 24 hours.
+The Indonesian National Police also takes part in international United Nations missions, and, after special training, provided security for the UNAMID mission to protect internally-displaced people in Darfur.

-The organization is now independent and is under the direct auspices of the President of Indonesia.
+The organization is under the direct auspices of the President of Indonesia.
 The Indonesian National Police is responsible for law enforcement and policing duties all over Indonesia.
-The organization is widely known for its corruption, violence/brutality, and incompetence.
+The organization has a history of corruption, violence, and incompetence.

-The Indonesian National Police also takes part in international United Nations missions, and, after special training, provided security for the UNAMID mission to protect internally-displaced people in Darfur.

-In total, per 2020 the total personnel that the Indonesian National Police possesses is 440,000, and the number is increasing every year, it includes 34,000 Brimob personnel, with up-to 7,000 water and aviation police personnel.
-Polri is also assisted by an estimated 1 million members of Senkom Mitra Polri volunteers throughout the country which are civilians that assist the police.

-The headquarters of the Indonesian National Police is located in Kebayoran Baru, South Jakarta and the Indonesian National Police hotline-emergency number is 110 which serves all over Indonesia 24 hours.